akka/akka/akka-docs/src/main/paradox/typed/logging.md

   </encoder>
 ```

+### Markers

+Akka is logging some events with markers.
+Some of these events also include structured MDC properties.

+* The "SECURITY" marker is used for highlighting security related events or incidents.
+* Akka Cluster is using the markers defined in @apidoc[akka.cluster.ClusterLogMarker].
+* Akka Remoting is using the markers defined in @apidoc[akka.remote.RemoteLogMarker]

 ### Logger names

 It can be useful to enable debug level or other SLF4J backend configuration for certain modules of Akka when